connor-pickett/Scary_Mansion/README.md

 # Scary_Mansion
- This was a video I had made using turtle graphics
+ This was a video game I had made using turtle graphics.

+Beware it is spoooooookkyyyy